-†I am grateful to Florian Ielpo, Karim Jemai and Mérièm Chaouachi for helping me to collect the very large data necessary for this research.
-Thanks also go to Tom Doan and Fredj Jawadi for their help in Rats programming.
+&lt;sup>1: I'm grateful to Florian Ielpo, Karim Jemai and Mérièm Chaouachi for helping me to collect the very large data necessary for this research.
+Thanks also go to Tom Doan and Fredj jawadi for their help in Rats programming.
 Finally special thanks to Hélène Raymond for support and helpful comments.
-Any errors are of course mine.
+Any errors are of course my own.